overleaf/overleaf/develop/README.md

 ## Development

-To avoid running `bin/build && bin/up` after every code change, you can run Overleaf Community Edition in _development mode_, where services will automatically update on code changes.
+To avoid running `bin/build && bin/up` after every code change, you can run Lemma in _development mode_, where services will automatically update on code changes.

 To do this, use the included `bin/dev` script: